 View from the hill to the town of Vang and the sea

-Temperatures on Bornholm do not change as much as in continental climate.
-The differences between the average summer and winter temperatures are only 22°C. This is also the result of the thermal current of the Baltic Sea.
-The hottest months are July and August.
-Although the average daily temperature in these months is 20 ° C, the thermometer can easily rise above 30 ° C.
+Temperatures on Bornholm do not vary as much as in the continental climate.
+The difference between the average summer and winter temperature is the only 22°C. This is also due to the heat front of the Baltic Sea.
+The warmest months are July and August.
+Although the average daily temperature during these months is 20 ° C, the thermometer can easily rise above 30 ° C.

-Bornholm has less rainfall than the rest of Denmark.
-Most rain falls are in autumn and winter months.
-The summers are rather dry.
+Bornholm receives less rainfall than the rest of Denmark.
+Most are in the autumn and winter months.
+Summers are rather dry.
 The highest number of rainy days is in winter.
-This also explains why Bornholm has the most snow falls in Denmark.
-During the record winter of 2010, the whole island was covered with snow for many weeks.
-Due to the sea wind, the weather on Bornholm can change quickly.
+This also explains why Bornholm has the most snow in Denmark.
+During the record winter of 2010, the whole island was covered in snow for weeks.
+Because of the sea wind, the weather on Bornholm can change quickly.

-Due to the slow warming of the Baltic Sea in spring, water temperatures are very low and are around 7 ° C. Only at the end of May, when 10°C is exceeded, one can speak of a suitable water temperature for bathing.
-In the middle of summer and late summer it rises to 20°C near the beach and lasts until September.
-The bathing season in Bornholm is statistically one month longer than in the rest of Denmark.
-In winter, the temperature of the Baltic Sea does not fall below zero 0 ° C.
+Due to the slow warming of the Baltic Sea, water temperatures are very low in spring, around 7 ° C. It is not until the end of May when the temperature exceeds 10°C that you can speak of a water temperature suitable for swimming.
+In midsummer and late summer, it rises to 20°C near the beach and lasts until September.
+The bathing season on Bornholm is statistically one month longer than in the rest of Denmark.
+In winter the temperature of the Baltic Sea does not drop below zero 0 ° C.

-Humidity is distributed throughout the year like rainfall.
-Spring is the driest season of the year, increases slightly in summer, and the highest occurs in winter.
+Humidity is distributed throughout the year similar to rainfall.
+Spring is the driest season, it increases slightly in summer and is highest in winter.

-The weather on Bornholm is relatively cool summers, but mild winters that are typical for a moderate marine climate with the majority of sunshine and low rainfall.
-The Baltic Sea as a heat accumulator guarantees that there is almost never frost in winter.
+The weather on Bornholm is relatively cool in the summer but mild in the winter, which is typical of a temperate maritime climate with mostly sunshine and little precipitation.
+The Baltic Sea as a heat accumulator ensures that there is hardly ever a hard freeze in winter.

-In the spring, on the other hand, the water heats up very slowly, which means that spring starts here 10 days later than on the mainland.
-In summer, there are no high temperatures because of the cooling island by the Baltic Sea.
+In spring, on the other hand, the water warms up very slowly, which means that spring starts here about 10 days later than on the mainland.
+In summer there are no high temperatures because the Baltic Sea cools the island.

-The best time to visit Bornholm is July and August.
-However, it is difficult to predict the vagaries of weather and guarantee a similarly warm summer every year.
+The best time to visit Bornholm is in July and August.
+However, it is difficult to predict the vagaries of the weather and guarantee a similarly warm summer every year.

-The island has been called - for a reason - 'Majorca of the North' and 'Sunny Island' for several decades.
-These opinions are also confirmed by beautifully ripening fig and mulberry trees in this climate.
+The island has for decades been called - not without reason - 'Majorca of the North' and 'Sunny Island'.
+These opinions are also confirmed by the fig and mulberry trees, which feel great in this climate and ripen beautifully here.